OSINT-VDU-TNO/python-adapter/README.md

 ## Installation
 You need to install [Python 3+](https://www.python.org/).

-To run the examples you will need to install the dependencies specified on the file[requirements.txt](https://github.com/DRIVER-EU/python-test-bed-adapter/blob/master/requirements.txt)
+To run the examples you will need to install the dependencies specified on the file [requirements.txt](https://github.com/DRIVER-EU/python-test-bed-adapter/blob/master/requirements.txt)
 For that, run
 ```pip3 install -r requirements.txt```
 from the project folder.